YingqiDuan/trading_telegram_bot/README.md

 # Solana Telegram Bot

 A Telegram bot that uses natural language processing to interact with the Solana blockchain.
-Users can ask questions in natural language, which will be converted to commands for retrieving Solana blockchain data.
+Users can ask questions in natural language, which will be converted to commands for retrieving Solana blockchain data and managing Solana wallet.

 ## Features